Sepera-okeq/Sepera-okeq/README.md

 ### Hi there, I'm Sergey 👋

 Make yourself some tea, and sit down for a conversation!
-The way of programming is amazing!
+The road of programming is amazing!

 ### My projects: